simplex-chat/simplexmq/protocol/overview-tjr.md

 - learn the contents of messages

-- distinguish noise messages from regular messages except via timing regularities XXX the algorithm for noise traffic will undoubtedly make this attack pretty strong
+- distinguish noise messages from regular messages except via timing regularities

 - compromise the user's end-to-end encryption with an active attack

 #### An attacker who obtained Alice's (decrypted) chat database